Japik-org/Japik/README.md

 Missing/planned:
 1. Upload to maven central
-2. Add support of RMI and RPC for services out of box (to kernel)
+2. Add support of RMI and RPC for services out of box (to core)
 3. Possibility to migrate services from one jvm to another, easily and safe
 4. Develop more elements (services, modules and extensions) and so gain an easy and flexible tools for:
    1. Create microservices
-   2. Develop RESTful and another APIs
+   2. Develop APIs like RESTful
    3. Monitoring resources
-   4. Launch FTP server
+   4. Launching FTP servers
-   5. Launch web sites
+   5. Launching web sites
    6. Develop a video game backend
    7. Develop another custom solutions...